 This tutorial will show you why Mac black screen happens and how to fix black/blue/grey/white screen and turn on your MacBook Pro/Air without problem.
 Besides, you can also recover data from the not booting Mac computer with best Mac hard drive data recovery software - iBoysoft Mac Data Recovery.

 Just picture the scene: You have received a load of requirements from your client and the time is really pressing.
-You opened your MacBook Air or Pro to wake it up from sleep and prepared to work to tight deadline.
-However, you found the Mac screen went black and unresponsive, and the white cursor could move while you anxiously sliding on the touch pad.
+You opened your MacBook Pro or Air to wake it up and prepared to work to tight deadline.
+However, you found the Mac screen went black and unresponsive, and the white cursor could move while you anxiously sliding on the touchpad.
 Nothing else.
 You plugged in the charger, and waited hours till the indicator light became green (meaning fully charged).
-Then again, you opened your Mac computer hoping it come back to work.
+Then again, you opened your Mac hoping it come back to work.
 Nothing happened, however.
 Your Mac was still stuck with black screen on startup.

 Feared of black screen of death?
 What can you do if Mac won't boot?
 If you're one of the Mac laptop owners who have the similar experience, you have landed on the right place.
 Just relax, because this tutorial will clearly show you why Mac black screen issue occurs, and more importantly, how to fix it and turn your Mac computer on properly.

 The causes of black screen can be varied from one another.
-One of the most common situations is your Mac has recently been upgraded to a new macOS (such as macOS 10.15 Catalina), or has installed an update from Apple.
-That happens maybe because the new operating system or update comes with unsolved bugs, incompatibilities, or very large disk space consumption.
+One of the most common situations is your Mac has recently been upgraded to a new macOS, or has installed an update from Apple.
+That happens maybe because the new operating system or update comes with unsolved bugs, incompatibility issues, or very large disk space consumption.
 Till then, you may realize that your operating system update failed.

 The second one is, the black screen issue appears after you tend to wake up your Mac laptop, say, MacBook Pro or Air, from sleep, or force restart your stuck Mac computer.
 This may be due to corrupted hard disk drive (HDD) or solid-state drive (SSD).